mmarcon/Jenkins-X/README.md

 #Jenkins-X
 ###A OSX client for Jenkins

-Jenkins-X is a small OSX client for Jenkins, the extendable, open source continuos integration server.
+Jenkins-X is a small OSX client for Jenkins, the extendable, open source continuous integration server.

 Jenkins-X displays the status of your Jenkins jobs and provides a simple meter that shows the stability of your builds.
 Additionally it integrates perfectly with OSX showing the current status of the build in the menu bar.